MichalObi/casper-escrow-like/README.md

 To deploy and interact with the smart contract, follow these steps:

-1)Install Rust and the cargo toolchain on your computer.
+1) Install Rust and the cargo toolchain on your computer.

 2) Clone the project repository to your computer and navigate to the project directory.